 You must answer multiple questions correctly to confirm your identity and if you are unable to, you will be given an alternate option for identification.

-If you are still unable to confirm your identity and after these attempts, you can contact TransUnion customer service representatives Monday through Friday, from 8 am to 9 pm (Est) at 1-844-343-5929.
+If you are still unable to confirm your identity after these attempts, you can contact Experian customer service representatives Monday through Friday, from 8 am to 9 pm (Est) at 1-844-343-5929.

-Once you speak with TransUnion and confirm your identity, you will be given access to your account for free.
+Once you speak with Experian and confirm your identity, you will be given access to your account for free.

-The dashboard displays your TransUnion VantageScore 3.0 score when you log in.
+The dashboard displays your Experian VantageScore 3.0 score when you log in.